 The other mechanism to buy energy is via the wholesale market at “spot price”.
 It works similarly to a stock market, but prices are calculated in real time and a day ahead.
 The Mexican system operator, National Center for Energy Control (CENACE, by its Spanish acronym), dispatches first the less expensive plants until the announced demand is met.
 The kWh price is fixed at the value of the last kWh dispatched.
 Prices fluctuate depending on several factors such as supply, demand, oil prices, maintenance, and plant state.

 In the reformed power market in Mexico, there is no restriction on generation.
 Some generators are owned by one of the six CFE generation companies, while the others generate under one of the following figures: IPP, SSG, and “exempt generators” (generators under 0.5 MW without generation requirements).

 SSG and “exempt generators” must sell energy through independent retailers, while CFE companies and IPP can contract and sell energy directly in the market.
 We expect electricity prices to decline roughly 5% annually driven by aggressive price competition among these various stakeholders.

 PPAs to Benefit Large Energy Consumers

 PPAs allow companies to exhibit a commitment to renewable power to shareholders and local governments due to their long-term nature.
-Companies can also benefit from the lower energy costs and the monetization of “energy credits” and clean energy certificates.
+Companies can also benefit from lower energy costs and the monetization of “energy credits” and clean energy certificates.

-Stakeholders are segmented and the way they can interact in the power market are differentiated depending on their nature.
+Stakeholders are segmented and the way they can interact in the power market is differentiated depending on their nature.
 In general, all market participants have the opportunity of benefiting from PPAs.
 In addition, they can use the wholesale market when they need to buy or sell power.
 It is a very flexible scheme that looks for competitiveness while prioritizing clean energy goals.
 Contact us to discuss the newly deregulated power and utilities market in Mexico.